AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 </Window>
 ```
 :::warning
-If you want to approach the problem by using just a normal converter and passing the IsSplitViewPaneOpen property to it as parameter, don't try to do that since ConverterParameter does not currently support binding.
+In the code above the namespace is YourNamespace.
+Please remember that if you want to use this code you must change it to what correspond to yours.
 :::
 ## Final result:
 **Pane hidden**